psychemedia/pentrich-uprising/pentrich-rising.md

 https://archive.org/details/sim_notes-and-queries_1896-06-13_9_233/page/468/mode/2up
 Notes and Queries  1896-06-13: Vol 9 Iss 233
 p468
-"A Green Baker."—What was the origin of the term "a Green Bag Maker"?
+"A Green Bag Mker."—What was the origin of the term "a Green Bag Maker"?
 In 1817 a political spy named Oliver was so termed by Mr. Baines, of Leeds: " What the trade of this man may be we cannot pretend to say—but that he is a Green Bag Maker by profession is, we think, sufficiently obvious."
 St. Swithin.

 https://archive.org/details/sim_notes-and-queries_1896-06-20_9_234/page/494/mode/2up
 Notes and Queries  1896-06-20: Vol 9 Iss 234